sahilsz/node-books-management/README.md

 # 🔗 Node-books-management-API
 > Node backend for managing books and mongodb

 A Node.js backend RESTful APIs for managing and storing individuals books.
-This is my submission project for one of my Interviews.
+This is my submission project for one of my Hackathon.

 ## Setup Locally
 Clone this repo and instally packages listed in package.json